This post has been updated. Original post: May 20th, 2017. Last updated Feb, 28th 2020.

 Note that security for Debian Unstable is primarily handled by package maintainers, not by the Debian Security Team.
 Although Debian’s security team may upload high-urgency security fixes when maintainers are inactive, support for stable will always have priority.
 If you want to have a super secure (and stable) server/desktop you are strongly encouraged to stay with stable.
 Before you install Sid or testing be sure to read this page in it’s entirety. (opens in new tab)

-For web servers, Debian is my favorite followed by CentOS.
-If you are interested in a server install, you can follow this guide but I wouldn’t recommend installing SID on your production server.
-This post includes a quick guide with corresponding screenshots so that you can direct-install Debian Sid without having to install Jessie or Testing first, no editing of your /etc/apt/sources.list and no need for apt-get dist-upgrade.
+For web servers, Debian and CentOS/RHEL are my favorites.
+If you are interested in a server install, you can follow this guide but I would not recommend installing SID on your production server.
+This post includes a quick guide with corresponding screenshots so that you can direct-install Debian Sid without having to install buster or testing first, no editing of your /etc/apt/sources.list and no need for apt-get dist-upgrade.
 After this guide your base install will boot directly into Debian Sid on first boot if you so choose.

 click ‘Advanced options’